Abu Simbel Temples

 Who are the deities worshipped at Abu Simbel?

-What is the Sun Festival at Abu Simbel?
+What is the Sun Festival?

 How long should I spend at Abu Simbel?